MickJM/mq-metrics/README.md

 ibm.mq.local: true
 ```

-No additional queue manager properties are required, but the APIs common properties can still ne used.
+No additional queue manager properties are required, but the APIs common properties can still be used.

 ### Client Connections